arthurnn/django_blank/README.md

-For any further question, fell free to tweet me: `@arthurnn89`
+For any further question, fell free to tweet me: `@arthurnn`